jozu-ai/kitops/docs/src/docs/quick-start.md

 kit version
 ```

-You'll see information about the version of Kit you're running.
-If you get an error check to make sure you have [Kit installed](./cli/installation.md) and in your path.
+You'll see information about the version of KitOps you're running.
+If you get an error check to make sure you have [KitOps installed](./cli/installation.md) and in your path.

 ### 2/ Login to Your Registry